Universal Sample Complexity Bounds in Quantum Learning Theory via Fisher Information Matrix: Main result 2: Sample complexity of -distance based learning

 \section{Main result 2: Sample complexity of $\ell_{2}$-distance based learning}

-In this section, we show that the upper bound of the sample complexity under $\ell_{2}$ criterion is larger than that obtained under $\ell_{\infty }$ criterion by a factor proportional to the number of parameters.
-In addition, we show that the lower bound of the sample complexity of learning with respect to $\ell_{2}$ distance can be characterized by the largest eigenvalue of the inverse FIM.
+In this section, we establish an upper bound on the sample complexity under the $\ell_{2}$-criterion.
+In addition, we show that the lower bound on the sample complexity for learning with respect to the $\ell_{2}$-distance can be characterized by the largest eigenvalue of the inverse FIM.